David Wicks: 2012–2014

 When Carol starts to act erratically, David asks her what the matter is.
 She brings him along to a doctor's appointment where he discovered she has breast cancer.
-Carol later invites David to move back in with him.
+Carol later invites David to move back in with her.
 Janine panics that she may go to prison and decides to kill David by running him over with a car, but he suffers only minor injuries.
 He takes Janine to her house and takes the £250,000, but agrees to wait a day before calling the police, so that Janine can have a chance to be a mother to her daughter Scarlett, while still ensuring Alice's release from prison.
 He also blurts out about Carol's cancer to Janine, saying that he wants the money to pay for her care.
 David returns to Carol's house, where she reveals she found his phone and has heard Janine's confession.
 He asks for his phone back, but she tells him that she's handed it to Joey.
 When he goes to stop Joey, he sees Janine being arrested.
 David asks Max, who rents the car lot building, if he can have a 50% control of the business, and offers him £50,000 to do it up.
 When Max refuses, David tells him about Carol's illness and he decides to accept the offer.
 However, Max is furious when he finds the Portakabin he uses being taken away.
 About an hour later, a bigger Portakabin arrives with a new name, titled Deals On Wheels.
 David later buys the building from Roxy, for £100,000, leaving him in full control of the business.
 However, he promises Carol that he will continue to treat Max properly.
 In February 2014, Carol dumps Masood, after realising that she still loves David, and the couple get engaged the following month.
 In the build-up to the wedding, David is tempted by Nikki Spraggan (Rachel Wilde), and kisses her on one occasion, though he regrets this and rejects her on several other occasions, even after she allows him to see her naked.
 When Bianca discovers this, David reaffirms his love for Carol.
 On the day of the wedding, David suffers a heart attack and collapses in the middle of the Square, leading Carol to believe that he has jilted her again.
 He is taken into hospital, where Carol eventually realises he is, and visits him.
 However, they argue, as Carol believes that he isn't as ill as he is making out.
 Carol leaves the hospital.
 David discharges himself the next day, and visits Carol at home.
 Despite their attempts to save their relationship, both concede that they cannot work.
 After sharing one last dance together, David agrees to move out and also to return to hospital.
 However, he changes his mind at the last minute and asks his driver to take him to Heathrow Airport alone.
 It is later revealed that David is living in the United States.